 What if my organization is interested in applying for a grant that falls outside of the grant cycle?

-Artis reviews Exhibition Grants twice a year.
+Artis reviews Exhibition Grants once a year.
 If you have questions about when to apply, please contact us at email@example.com.

 Can I consult with you if I have questions?